sannerlab/ProtPep37_2021/README.md

 It is freely available under the LGPL 2.1 Open Source license

+For convienence we also provide the set of 47 complexes use in the benchmark by Rentzsch et al. (10.1093/bib/bbv008) along with decoys (pep47folder) .

 **Please cite**
 Michel F. Sanner, Leonard Dieguez, Stefano Forli, Ewa Lis.
 Improving Docking Power for peptides using Random Forest, JCIM ...